The baby name Raphael feels romantic and traditional, plus it’s nicely underused.

 Thanks to Natalie for suggesting our Baby Name of the Day.

-Raphael means “God heals.”
+Raphael is a name of Hebrew origin.
+It means “God heals.”

 He’s an archangel, and a major figure in Judaism, Christianity, and Islam.
 As religious figures go, he’s well-known.
 John Milton included him in Paradise Lost.
-The television series Supernatural gave us a version of Raphael, too.

-A handful of additional saints Raphael have been recorded, but odds are that many of the places are named for the angel.
+It’s found all over the map.
+Odds are that many of the places are named for the angel.
 There’s more than one Saint-Raphaël in French-speaking countries, as well as several San Rafaels through the Spanish-speaking world.

 Then there’s Raffaello Sanzio da Urbino, better known as Raphael.